 Energy retailers in New South Wales, South East Queensland and South Australia used to be able to advertise discounts that were calculated from different base rates.
 This made it challenging to compare discounts from different retailers.

 With the new reference price, energy retailers must advertise pricing and discounts in relation to the reference price, leading to more transparent pricing and easier comparison.
 If two retailers offer 20% discounts, you know the discounts are equivalent because they are calculated from the same base rate.

 What's the difference between the reference price and the Default Market Offer?

 The reference price and DMO are often used interchangeably, since both terms refer to a single price, as explained above.
 Reference price is used for either case, while the DMO mostly refers to the price cap on standing offers.

 How does the reference price affect you?

 There are two different types of electricity plans in Australia: standing offers and market offers.
-The new reference price affects customers on each type of plan differently.
+It only directly affects standing offer customers.

-If you're on a market offer, the DMO won't apply to you.
-This is because market offers are typically already less than standard offers.
+If you're on a market offer, the DMO doesn't apply to you.

 Keep in mind, while the reference price helps you compare plans and providers, you might end up paying more or less than the advertised rate depending on your usage.